MacTynow/datadog-formula/README.rst

 Installs and runs the Datadog agent.

 This formula uses pillar data to store the Datadog API key for your account (see ``pillar.example``).

+Use the following grains to install the associated example configuration file :

+- docker.installed